qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

   Default: *10.0*

 ``Behavior`` [enumeration]
-  Snapping can be done on an existing node or a segment (its closest point).
+  Snapping can be done on an existing node or a segment (its closest point to the vertex to move).
   Choose between different snapping options:

   * Prefer aligning nodes, insert extra vertices where required